Ember.js 1.10.0 and 1.11 Beta Released

 As Ember.js moves forward, various APIs are deprecated to allow for their removal in a later major release (such as 2.0).
 The deprecations page summarizes deprecations and demonstrates how to update to a new API.

-• The beforeObserver feature is deprecated in Ember 1.10.
+feature is deprecated in Ember 1.10.
 Before observers are rarely used, but introduce significant overhead to the observer system in general.
 For observer use that requires the previous value of a property be known, implementing a cache is easier and more efficient.
-Read more about how to do this on the deprecations page.
+Read more about how to do this on the deprecations page. - Observing the

 var ChildB = Ember.View.extend();